-It is common for an industrial project to require cargo handling equipment to move empty containers and empty chassis to and from the various pieces of cargo handling equipment that receive and distribute containers.
+It is common for an industrial warehouse project to require cargo handling equipment to move empty containers and empty chassis to and from the various pieces of cargo handling equipment that receive and distribute containers.
 The most common type of cargo handling equipment is the yard truck which is designed for moving cargo containers.
 Yard trucks are also known as yard goats, utility tractors (UTRs), hustlers, yard hostlers, and yard tractors.
-Based on information from the Project applicant, it is assumed that the Project would utilize a total of 8 yard goats with 4 being diesel powered and 4 being gasoline powered.